Ankit-Das/Graph-function-to-plot-numerical-and-categorical-variable/README.md

 #If directory is none call os.directory to call the directory else pass directory to os.chdir
 #Read the data using pandas
 #Make a directory
-#When column is not specified by user Plot Box plot and histogram for numerical data and bar plot for categorical data(limit it to 30 show graph neatly)
+#When column is not specified by user Plot Box plot and histogram for numerical data and bar plot for categorical data(limit it to 30 show graph neatly for categorical)
-#When column is specified by user Plot Box plot and histogram for numerical data and bar plot for categorical data(limit it to 30 show        graph neatly).
+#When column is specified by user Plot Box plot and histogram for numerical data and bar plot for categorical data(limit it to 30 show        graph neatly for categorical).
 #plt function is used plotting graph and to store it computer use savefig.
 #Plot the heatmap as Heat Maps is Used to better visualize the data using seaborn
+#Save the file as .py and call the file in new jupyter notebook as for real time data analysis we can't write every piece of code in one   file we create code in different files and call it in a single file for code readability.